Taxes

 1. Tax Diversification

-For instance, Sam and Samantha Sample did a wonderful job saving for retirement, but they saved all their money in traditional 401(k) accounts.
+A good example of tax planning, especially before retirement, is tax diversification, or asset location.
+Let’s say that Sam and Samantha Sample have done a wonderful job of saving for retirement.
+However, they have saved all their money in traditional 401(k)s and IRAs.
 They either didn’t have a Roth option, which is odd in today’s working world, or they didn’t use it.
-That means their savings is all tax-deferred, leaving them with less flexibility to use their retirement savings in a tax-efficient manner.
+That means their savings are all tax-deferred, leaving them with less flexibility to use their retirement savings in a tax-efficient manner.

-Conversely, if Sam and Samantha were to contribute to a Roth 401(k) and paid taxes when putting money into their account instead of deferring those taxes, they have more flexibility in retirement to distribute funds with less tax burden.
+Conversely, if Sam and Samantha were to contribute to a Roth 401(k) and paid taxes when putting money into their account over their careers instead of deferring those taxes, they may have more flexibility in retirement to distribute funds with less tax burden.

 How Does that Work?